ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 The canonical option on macOS is [Skim](https://skim-app.sourceforge.io/), which you can download as a macOS `dmg` file from its [homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/).
 (The default macOS PDF reader, Preview, does not listen for document changes, nor, to the best of my knowledge, does it integrate nicely with SyncTeX.)

-Good news: it is also possible to build Zathura on macOS---see the [`homebrew-zathura` GitHub page](https://github.com/zegervdv/homebrew-zathura) if interested---so I have included a section for setting up Zathura on macOS at the end of this article.
+On Intel Macs, it is also possible to set up Zathura to work with VimTeX using the Homebrew formula provided by [`homebrew-zathura` GitHub page](https://github.com/zegervdv/homebrew-zathura), so I have included a section for setting up Zathura on macOS at the end of this article.
+Unfortunately this method does not seem to work on Apple Silicon Macs, i.e. Macs using the ARM64 processor architecture.

 ### A PDF reader on Windows
 I have not tested PDF readers on Windows (reminder of the [series prerequisites for operating system]({% link tutorials/vim-latex/prerequisites.md %})),